Caregiving: Offering Support Without Expectation

 How many embrace the idea of doing something nice for someone as a daily effort?
 Like paying for a meal for the person behind you in the line at the drive-through restaurant or giving an unexpected compliment?

 Giving without expectation is a liberating feeling.
 Similar to good feelings that arise from the act of volunteering for which you receive no monetary compensation.

 The giving I am referring to is giving in advance of a significant need for care.
 Caregiving with the goal of giving to prevent or delay a significant need for care.

 Imagine the comfort experienced by your parent, loved one, or friend knowing that they will not “owe” you for assistance provided.
 Many times this support arrives in the way of a patient explanation or patience in providing support for a person who may be a slow learner or slow in physical ability.

 If you have parents or loved ones who are still relatively independent, offer a little help here and there to allow them to remain independent.
-A little help and advocacy goes a long way toward delaying a significant need for time consuming assistance when health and well-being fails.
+A little help and advocacy go a long way toward delaying a significant need for time-consuming assistance when health and well-being fail.

 ©2014 Pamela D. Wilson, All Rights Reserved.